 It must be noted that as your project grows, Trello may start feeling claustrophobic.
 That's why most people like starting with Trello and then move to a more refined product.

-Top Features of Trello
+Top Trello Features

 - Kanban Boards – Customizable Kanban boards with tons of functionalities are the USP of Trello.
 The premium plans, however, feature the more refined Table and Timeline views also.